NBISweden/workshop-genome_annotation/labs/maker_evidence.md

 gff3_sp_alignment_output_style.pl --gff stringtie2genome.genome.gff -o stringtie2genome.genome.ok.gff
 ```

 You should now have 2 repeat files, 1 EST file, 1 protein file, 1 transcript file, and the genome sequence in the working directory.

 For Maker to use this information, we need create the three config files, typing this command:
 ```
+module load maker
 maker -CTL
 ```